Let's Make Love: Background

 The original script was written by Academy Award-winning screenwriter Norman Krasna.
 He was inspired to write the script after seeing Burt Lancaster do a dance at a Writers Guild Award ceremony and receive loud applause.
 He came up with the idea of a story about a very wealthy playboy like John Hay Whitney who hears about a company putting on a show that made fun of him and becomes enamored of the theater and a woman in the play.
 Krasna felt that only three actors were suitable – Gary Cooper, James Stewart and Gregory Peck – because all were so obviously not musical performers, making it funny if they sang and danced.

 Peck agreed to play the lead, and then Monroe was signed opposite him, even though Krasna preferred Cyd Charisse.
+"I was thinking of a musical comedy star like Cyd Charisse—who’s kind of a lady, great legs.
+You would believe those two together, Gregory Peck and Cyd Charisse.
+There’s a class to it.
+But Monroe’s so darling, who can say she isn’t an asset?"

 With Monroe attached to the picture, she and Miller wanted the part of Amanda expanded, and Miller worked on the script (although he did not receive credit) to achieve this.
 Peck bowed out after the emphasis shifted to the female lead.
 Various sources state that the role was then offered to Rock Hudson, Cary Grant, and Charlton Heston, all of whom declined.
+Hudson revealed in an interview that he was interested in the role but was denied permission by Universal-International Pictures, with which he was under exclusive contract.
 It was eventually offered to Yves Montand, who had appeared in a French film version of Miller's The Crucible (1957) and had received praise for his recent one-man musical show in New York.
 Monroe and Miller both gave their approval for Montand in the role.
 The title was changed to Let's Make Love and production began in January 1960 with George Cukor directing.

 The outline of the plot was formed by rewriting the roles of the characters of the plot of the 1937 American musical film On the Avenue.
 The writing of the premise was also influenced by the 1959 film Pillow Talk.

 In March 1960, Monroe was awarded the Golden Globe Award for Best Actress – Musical or Comedy, further cementing the success of Some Like It Hot.
 Montand's wife Simone Signoret, with whom he had starred in the French version of The Crucible, won the Academy Award for Best Actress for her role in Room at the Top in April.
 The two couples were soon inseparable; they had adjoining bungalows at the Beverly Hills Hotel.